gera2ld/ai.nvim/README.md

     locale = 'en',
     -- The locale for the content in the locale above to be translated into alternate_locale = 'zh',
+    -- Define custom prompts here, see below for more details prompts = {},
   },
   event = 'VeryLazy',
 },